 Cryptography is the science of secret communication where the aim is to transfer the information over an insecure channel in such a way that no third party can understand what is being conveyed.
 Security has become a critical issue as the Internet is providing new ways to gain access to systems and data.
 Every connected device is an endpoint, acting as a potential back door for hackers.

 Even if you don’t have millions to lose, protecting what you do have matters a lot.
 There are many different types of security technology available, but encryption is the one that every digital device user should know.
-We have tried to explain the most common encryption methods that are used at present to save your private information.
+We have tried to explain the most common encryption methods that are currently used to save your private information.

 Before we start: you should know every encryption method uses a key to turn a plain text message into ciphertext.
 There are two basic types of encryption –